-Q. Recognition of revenues
+P. Recognition of revenues

-Revenues are recognized in the statement of operations when the revenues can be reliably measured; it is expected that the economic benefits connected with the transaction will flow to the Company, and the cost accrued or which will accrue for the transaction can be reliably measured.
+Revenues are recognized in the statement of profit or loss when the revenues can be reliably measured; it is expected that the economic benefits connected with the transaction will flow to the Company, and the cost accrued or which will accrue for the transaction can be reliably measured.
 The revenues are measured at the fair value of the consideration in the transaction, less commercial discounts, quantity discounts and returns.